yesteph/crossplane-demo/tuesday/README.md

 See how to deploy our InfraAsCode on Kubernetes.

-One of the benefit of Kubernetes is its ecosystem and developer tools.
+One of the benefit of Kubernetes is its ecosystem of tools.
 Among them: ArgoCD and Helm.

-This demo starts with installation of ArgoCD to apply gitOps principles.
+This demo starts with the installation of ArgoCD to apply gitOps principles.

 Then we will tell ArgoCD to deploy an HELM chart.